RichardLuo0/global-icon-pack-android/README.md

 4. For pixel launcher and probably other similar launcher 3 based launcher, you will need to delete `/data/data/com.google.android.apps.nexuslauncher/databases/app_icons.db` and then restart the launcher through its settings page.

 ## Settings
-* `Icon pack`: The package name to be used as icon pack
+* `Icon pack`: The package name to be used as icon pack.
 * `No force shape`: This setting is specific to pixel launcher.
 Turning it on will prevent it from forcing a uniform icon shape.
 * `Icon pack settings`: This section controls whether to use "fallback" elements such as masks.
 Some icon packs include predefined masks or backgrounds that ensure all icons have a consistent shape or style, even for apps that don't have dedicated icons in the pack.
 You can choose to enable or disable them.